QuantGen/HPCC/README.md

     For other installed software check the `module avail` output.

+## Logging in without a Password

+If you are tired of typing your password every time you connect to the HPCC you can use public key authentication instead.
+Public key authentication relies on two files, a public key (that is public in a way that you can give it to other people) and a private key (that is private in a way that you have to keep it to yourself).
+These files can be generated with the `ssh-keygen` command on your computer: `ssh-keygen -t rsa -b 4096 -C nameofyourcomputer` where `nameofyourcomputer` is some nickname for your computer (`-C nameofyourcomputer` is optional, but helps if you have a lot of machines).
+Leave every prompy empty and simply enter through.
+You will now have two files called `id_rsa` and `id_rsa.pub` in your `~/.ssh` directory. `id_rsa` is your new private key and `id_rsa.pub` is your new public key.
+Open the public key file `id_rsa.pub` and copy the contents.
+Make sure you didn't copy the contents of the private key file `id_rsa`.
+Connect to the HPCC, and paste the public key into the `~/.ssh/authorized_keys` file on a new line.
+Disconnect, and you should now be able to reconnect without providing a password.
+Your password will instead be the private key file (`~/.ssh/id_rsa`), so make sure it is unavailable to other people.
+There is no problem if you lose the file (e.g., your computer breaks down) as you still have your NetID password as a backup and can simply create a new key to replace the old one (after removing the old entry in the `~/.ssh/authorized_keys` file).

 ## Plotting on the HPCC

 To see plots on the HPCC you need to enable X11 forwarding.
 On a Mac, you need to install [XQuatz](https://www.xquartz.org/) and restart your computer to use this feature.
 X11 forwarding can be enabled by setting the `-X` in the `ssh` command: `ssh -X username@hpcc.msu.edu`.
 After you have connected that way, you should be able to see the plots.
 You will also be able to see PDF files with a program called evince: `evince file.pdf`.